Filters: KPI

 General

-KPI is part of the filter settings and the information it provides will be visible at the top of the filter.
+KPI is part of the filter settings and the information it provides will be visible at the top of the list view.

 KPI can be used to display more accurate data in different styles.
-A maximum of three KPI points can be created and they will appear at the top of the page.
-Using KPIs, it is possible to monitor how effectively the organization achieves the business goals it has set.
+A maximum of three KPI points can be created and appear at the top of the page.
+Using KPIs, it is possible to monitor how effectively the organization achieves its business goals.

 • Compare values with each other